-Table 12.1 sets out the key aspects of national legislation relevant to occupational health and safety in the Jamaica and the United States of America and their relevance to ESS2.
+Table 12.1 sets out the key aspects of national legislation relevant to occupational health and safety in Jamaica and their relevance to ESS2.
 A community health and safety plan has also been developed for the project and will be implemented.